alansun17904/MAAA/README.md

 1. Run the following command: `conda env create -f environment.yml`
 2. Run `conda activate MAAA_CD`
+3. Unzip data.zip

 ## Run Experiments

 ## Development

+We recommend developing on an evironment that has cuda available.
+The reason for this is that the scripts will often halt because cuda is not available, before testing the majority of other functionality / configuration.
+For this reason, any environment with a compatible version of CUDA (see Pytorch for compatability), regardless of VRAM / hardware capabilities, is recommended for development.
+Additionally, linux makes things easier (but should not be necessary).

 Installing additional packages: